boshis-place/boshis-place.github.io/src/_collections/events/25-04-02-bundle-of-joy-release-party.md

   other:
 description:
 ---
 Join us for the [Bundle of Joy](https://store.steampowered.com/app/3138370/Bundle_of_Joy/) release party!
 Come celebrate with developer Essay Games and play the game!
-Come hang out, take care of baby, try not to reach a breaking point (in-game), and take a break at the coloring station.
+Hang out, take care of baby, try not to reach a breaking point (in-game), and take a break at the coloring station.

 ---